The definitive guide to living and working in the Cayman Islands

 If you have a bachelor’s degree and a few years of office experience, you may want to consider office temping.
 This is a good way to make friends and contacts when you first arrive, which can prove to be invaluable in the search for good, permanent employment.
 Because you will be tied to the temping agency for the duration of your contract and work permit, you should do as much research as possible on prospective employers before signing up.
 A good agency will be able to provide references from current and past staff-members, together with contact details, which will allow you to confirm their authenticity yourself.
 For other specific industries the situation is as follows:

-- Construction: Management positions are usually hired from overseas simply because there are not enough qualified Caymanians to fill these posts.
+Construction: Management positions are usually hired from overseas simply because there are not enough qualified Caymanians to fill these posts.
 We recommend that you find a list of local construction companies from our General Contractors page and contact them directly.
-When a position becomes available, these companies tend to go through the resumes on file to see if someone is qualified for the position, so sending your information is a good way to ensure that you're considered.
-Please note that the construction industry has slowed significantly since the recession, and, although there are a few private homes being built on Island, it is commonly acknowledged that the industry has been quiet recently.
+When a position becomes available, these companies tend to go through the resumes on file to see if someone is qualified for the position.
+The construction industry has been experiencing a small boom in 2014 due to numerous residential properties and a few commercial buildings being built

 CI Government: As with all civil service jobs, the Cayman Islands’ Government prefers for people to apply directly with the submission of an official application form, a resumé and a cover letter.
 See www.gov.ky/recruitment for jobs.